 - Damage to the adrenal gland

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 The first step is to rid the body of excess iron by removing blood.
 The schedule will depend on how severe the iron overload is.
 A pint of blood will be taken once or twice a week for several months to a year (or possibly longer).
 When iron levels return to normal, maintenance therapy is given.
 A pint of blood is given every 2-4 months for life.
 Some people may need it more often.
 Females may need to increase their schedule after menopause.

 Lifestyle changes include steps to reduce the amount of iron you consume and/or absorb, and to help protect your liver:

 You may need to be treated for other conditions that have developed.
-Hemochromatosis can cause these to develop:
+Hemochromatosis can cause:

 A genetic counselor can help you review your family history, determine your specific risks, and review the appropriate testing.

 Canadian Liver Foundation https://www.liver.ca

 Hemochromatosis.
 American Liver Foundation website.
 Available at: https://www.liverfoundation.org/for-patients/about-the-liver/diseases-of-the-liver/hemochromatosis.
 Accessed March 26, 2018.